 The DevOps lifecycle is a set of automated development processes or workflows that occur as part of an iterative development lifecycle.
 It takes a continuous approach, so an infinity loop represents its lifecycle.

 This loop represents the collaborative and iterative approach used throughout the application lifecycle, with tools and technology stacks assigned to each stage.
-The left section is concerned with software development and testing.
+The left section concerns software development and testing.
 In contrast, the deployment and operations cycle is represented on the right side of the infinity loop.

-The DevOps lifecycle typically includes several phases: planning and development, continuous integration and testing, and deployment and monitoring.
+The DevOps lifecycle typically includes planning and development, continuous integration and testing, and deployment and monitoring.

 Continuous integration (CI) is the method of automating the integration of code changes from various contributors into a single software project.
 Continuous delivery (CD) produces software that can be deployed readily/continuously as required.
 CI/CD tools help create pipelines to standardize the releases.